sensu/sensu-kubernetes-events/README.md

 Use "sensu-kubernetes-events [command] --help" for more information about a command.

 ```
-#### API Authentication
+#### API authentication
 In order to query the API, the check must authenticate.
-The normal use case would be for the check to be running from within a Kubernetes cluster and would make use of the `rest.InClusterConfig()` function to handle API host discovery and authentication automatically.
+The normal use case
+would be for the check to be running from within a Kubernetes cluster and would
+make use of the `rest.InClusterConfig()` function to handle API host discovery
+and authentication automatically.
 That is described [here][8].
-This is the default behavior.
-To use "external" access requires the use of [kubeconfig files][9] similar to the kubectl command.
-This method is enabled via the `--external` flag.
-Additionally, the `--kubeconfig` option can be used to point to an alternative kubeconfig file.
+This is the
+default behavior.
+To use "external" access requires the use of
+[kubeconfig files][9] similar to the kubectl command.
+This method is enabled
+via the `--external` flag.
+Additionally, the `--kubeconfig` option can be used
+to point to an alternative kubeconfig file.

 #### Object kind
-If an object kind is not specified via the `--object-kind` argument, events for all object kinds (cluster, pod, etc.) will be returned.
+If an object kind is not specified via the `--object-kind` argument, events for
+all object kinds (cluster, pod, etc.) will be returned.

 #### Event types
-The expected use case for this check is to find anomalous
+The expected use case for this check is to find anomalous events in your
-events in your Kubernetes environment(s).
-For that reason, the default event type is `!=Normal`.
+Kubernetes environment(s).
+For that reason, the default event type is
+`!=Normal`.

 #### Label selectors
-Label selectors can be used to limit the scope of the Kubernetes events returned and checked against the requested event type.
-You can specify multiple selectors by separating them by commas as options to the `--label-selectors` argument.
+[Label selectors][10] can be used to limit the scope of the Kubernetes events
+returned and checked against the requested event type.
+You can specify multiple
+selectors by separating them with commas as the value for the
+`--label-selectors` argument.

 #### Status map
-The status map allows you to map the event type (e.g. Normal, Warning) to a [Sensu event check result][7].
+The status map allows you to map the event type (e.g. Normal, Warning) to a
+[Sensu event check result][7].
 It is a simple JSON map represented as a string.
 The event types are case-insensitive.
-The default, below, shows that Normal maps to OK (0), Warning maps to Warning (1), and Default (anything else) maps to Unknown (3):
+The default, below, shows that Normal
+maps to OK (0), Warning maps to Warning (1), and Default (anything else) maps to
+ Unknown (3):
 ```JSON
 {
   "Normal": 0,